mucolon/blood-smear/README.md

 The `test_slide.py` file tests different motor parameters with a user-friendly interface for the linear guide's smearing process.

 The `basic_smear.py` file commands all the motors in the assembly for making a quality smear.
+This file is shown as a flowchart above.

 References